-Here are unique attractive features of onsen ryokan (hot spring inns), including private hot springs and rooms with private open-air baths.
+Here are unique attractive features of onsen ryokan (hot spring inns), including private-use hot spring baths and rooms with private open-air/Onsen baths.

 Some ryokan have rooms with private open-air baths.
 This kind of rooms should be booked when you reserve the ryokan.
 They are very popular since one can enjoy a bath whenever and as much as they like without having to worry about others.